Nubank (NU) · · 22 min read

 Nubank’s market strategy emphasizes user experience and customer satisfaction.
 The highly rated mobile app and strong social media presence have helped Nubank build a loyal customer base.
 However, this strategy also means that Nubank’s portfolio includes a higher proportion of customers with less stable financial backgrounds than traditional banks.

 Traditional banks, with their extensive branch networks and established customer bases, operate on a fundamentally different business model.
-They serve a broad range of clients, including high-income individuals and large corporations, which provides a diversified revenue stream.
+They serve a broad range of clients, including high-income individuals and large corporations, which provides a diversified Revenue The income generated from normal business operations. stream.
 These banks also have more stringent risk assessment protocols and a longer history of managing credit risk.

 In contrast, Nubank’s rapid growth and focus on underbanked segments introduce higher risk.
 Traditional banks have been able to leverage their diverse portfolios and conservative lending practices to reduce their NPLs, while Nubank’s emphasis on expanding access to credit has resulted in a higher proportion of loans to riskier customer segments.